A favorite beef cut among connoisseurs: a dry-aged Porterhouse steak. Photo courtesy of NimanRanch.com.

 CHUCK or SHOULDER CUTS

-There are more than a half dozen cuts from the shoulder (the area between the neck and the shoulder blade) including arm steak, blade steak, chuck steak, chuck eye steak, mock tender steak, seven bone steak, shoulder steak and under bone steak.
-All of them have excellent flavor, but they are usually tougher than cuts from the loin, sirloin or rib sections, and are thus less expensive.
+There are more than a half dozen cuts from the shoulder (the area between the neck and the shoulder blade) including arm steak, blade steak, chuck steak, chuck eye steak, mock tender steak, seven bone steak, shoulder steak, and under bone steak.
+All of them have excellent flavor, but they are usually tougher than cuts from the loin, sirloin, or rib sections, and are thus less expensive.
 These multi-muscled steaks are best cooked by braising.
-Ground chuck has the best percentage of meat to fat for hamburger.
+Ground chuck has the best percentage of meat to fat for hamburgers.
 The blade steak is one of the most tender of all steaks after a line of tough connective tissue down the middle is removed.
-It has a great flavor and is inexpensive compared to steaks from the loin, sirloin and rib.
+It has a great flavor and is inexpensive compared to steaks from the loin, sirloin, and rib.
 The rest of the steaks from the chuck all have good flavor and texture, but they can be quite fibrous.
-They can be bone in or boneless, cut thick or thin, and can be broiled or roasted successfully, especially if marinated or tenderized.
-However, the best way to cook chuck steaks is to braise them by searing on both sides, adding a small amount of liquid (seasoned broth or wine), covering tightly and simmer until tender.
+They can be bone-in or boneless, cut thick or thin, and can be broiled or roasted successfully, especially if marinated or tenderized.
+However, the best way to cook chuck steaks is to braise them by searing them on both sides, adding a small amount of liquid (seasoned broth or wine), covering them tightly, and simmering until tender.

 CHUCK ROAST